aiboatum/Notes/C_plus_plus/class.md

 ```
 ---
 - **constructors**
-    - *constructors is a special member functions to initialize the data menbers of a class object*
+    1. `constructors is a special member functions to initialize the data menbers of a class object`
-    - *constructors can be defined as more than one form, that is, a class can have multiple constructors to initialize objects differently. these different constructors can be viewed as overload functions*
+    2. `constructors can be defined as more than one form, that is, a class can have multiple constructors to initialize objects differently. these different constructors can be viewed as overload functions`
-    - *constructor is run when an object of a class type is created*
+    3. `constructor is run when an object of a class type is created`
-    - *constructor has no return type*
+    4. `constructor has no return type`
 - **constructor initializer list**
     ```c++
     Sales_data(const std::string &s):bookNo(s){}
     Sales_data(const std::string &s,unsigned n,double p)
         :bookNo(s),units_sold(n),revenue(p*n){}
     ```
-    - ***when a member is omitted from the constructor initializer list,it is implicitly initialized using the same process as is used by the synthesized default constructor***
+- ***When a member is omitted from the constructor initializer list,it is implicitly initialized using the same process as is used by the synthesized default constructor***
     ```c++
     //like this:
     Sales_data(const std::string &s):